code29563/copy-history-bot-2/README.md

 # How it works

 For each stream, the user clients all concurrently retrieve the messages to be copied.
 Each user client retrieves all the messages to be copied so it has its own version of the Message object with its own access hash.
-When just some portion of the messages to be copied has been retrieved by all user clients, those messages start to get copied to the destination chat, whilst the rest of the messages are still being retrieved.
+When just some portion of the messages to be copied has been retrieved by all user clients, those messages start to get copied to the destination channel, whilst the rest of the messages are still being retrieved.
 No attempt is made to copy a message until all user clients have retrieved it.

 Each user client is assigned a list in which it stores the messages it retrieves.
 All these lists should turn out identical in the messages they contain (even if the Message objects differ due to differing access hashes), because all user clients are retrieving the same messages.
 So the message at any particular position k in the list of one user client should have the same ID as the message at that same position k in the list of any of the other user clients.
 If that doesn't turn out to be the case, it seems some of the messages to be retrieved were deleted from the source channel during the process, such that some user clients ended up retrieving them and others didn't.